contentful/slash-developers/docs/tutorials/general/anatomy-cma-request.md

 }
 ~~~

-As you can see in the following response, we've just created a Content Type named `Blog Posts` with fields `body` and `title`:
+As you can see in the following response, we've just created a content type named `Blog Posts` with fields `body` and `title`:

 ~~~ json
 {